metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 - `proxy_use_dns` (Boolean) proxyUseDNS sets the INSTANA_AGENT_PROXY_USE_DNS environment variable.
 - `proxy_user` (String) proxyUser sets the INSTANA_AGENT_PROXY_USER environment variable.
 - `redact_kubernetes_secrets` (String) RedactKubernetesSecrets sets the INSTANA_KUBERNETES_REDACT_SECRETS environment variable.
-- `tls` (Attributes) TLS for end-to-end encryption between the Instana Agent and clients accessing the Agent.The Instana Agent does not yet allow enforcing TLS encryption, enabling makes it possible for clients to 'opt-in'.So TLS is only enabled on a connection when requested by the client. (see [below for nested schema](#nestedatt--spec--agent--tls))
+- `tls` (Attributes) TLS for end-to-end encryption between the Instana Agent and clients accessing the Agent.
+The Instana Agent does not yet allow enforcing TLS encryption, enabling makes it possible for clients to 'opt-in'.
+So TLS is only enabled on a connection when requested by the client. (see [below for nested schema](#nestedatt--spec--agent--tls))
 - `update_strategy` (Attributes) Control how to update the Agent DaemonSet (see [below for nested schema](#nestedatt--spec--agent--update_strategy))

 <a id="nestedatt--spec--agent--additional_backends"></a>